zidarsk8/ggrc-core/README.md

 The application will be accessible via this URL: <http://localhost:8080/>

-If you're running the Google App Engine SDK, the App Engine management console will be avaiable via this URL: <http://localhost:8000/>.
+If you're running the Google App Engine SDK, the App Engine management console will be available via this URL: <http://localhost:8000/>.
 You can login as user@example.com with admin rights and setup other users later.

 ## Running Tests